-In this video, Louis Massaro explains why you should be going out to the job site and spot-checking moves in your moving company. (more…)
+In this video, Louis Massaro explains how to set up an effective referral program in your moving company.

 There were certain things in my moving companies that were non-negotiable, must get done tasks.
 Meaning that regardless of the circumstances they must happen every single time.
 One of those things was confirming every single move.